1 John 1:9 If we confess

 This was given in the person of His Son, the Lord Jesus Christ.
 Luke 22:20 ...This cup is the new testament in my blood, which is shed for you.

 The Lord did not require David to prove or demonstrate that he deeply felt his guiltiness and was truly repentant by going forward at a meeting to weep and sob.
-Nor did He require him to inflict suffering upon himself in doing some penance.
+He did not require him to inflict suffering upon himself in doing some penance or self-abuse.
+He did not deny him access to Himself.
 To receive forgiveness he did not have to DO some act to prove to others that he was a sinner.
 He was not "stubborn" or "wicked" because he did not get up off his throne and kneel down somewhere or fling himself at Nathan's feet.
 He simply confessed with his mouth (Rom.
 10:9-10) that he had sinned against God.
 Uriah the Hittite was dead, so he could not confess to him.
-He was not required to drag all the ugly details out for Nathan and any courtiers standing around to hear.
+He was not required to drag all the ugly details out for Nathan or any courtiers standing around to hear.
 He did not have to go to a Roman Catholic, Anglican, Pentecostal nor Baptist altar or confessional to "get right with God."
 Rather, he had to acknowledge his sin and confess the most important offense, which was against the LORD.
 Thus, he knew the blessedness of true forgiveness.
-Romans 4:6 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works, 7 Saying, Blessed are they whose iniquities are forgiven, and whose sins are covered.
+Romans 4:6-7 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works, Saying, Blessed are they whose iniquities are forgiven, and whose sins are covered.

 1 John 3:20 For if our heart condemn us, God is greater than our heart, and knoweth all things.
 Listen!
 Even when your own heart condemns you, God's forgiveness is still greater!
 If you have confessed your sin in sincerity, God has forgiven you no matter what your heart says.
 The heart is deceitful, but God is not.
 Romans 3:4 ...yea, let God be true, but every man a liar...
 Praise the Lord that even when our wicked hearts try to put us back under condemnation, in God's eyes we are still forgiven through Jesus Christ!
 We may need to ask for help to believe that we are forgiven, ...Lord, I believe; help thou mine unbelief.
 Mark 9:24 But, that does not change our forgiven state.